PlutoSolutions/PigHack/README.md

-phobos paste
-niggas will go mad :yawning_face: no updates will be provided, fix tha sauce urself
+snitch nigga thats that shit i dont like :yawning_face: uncracked and a shit ton of errors, no updates/fixes will be provided anymore